lauslim12/speednote/README.md

 ## Tests

 Because this project is still small, we can achieve a relatively high enough code coverage.
 There are two test libraries used in this project: React Testing Library and Playwright.
+For some reason, if you run the Playwright tests locally without building (using the production version), the `404 Not Found` tests will fail.
+It is possible that this is caused by the development build.

 ```bash
 # To run RTL tests, do the commands below: